CD player: First Red Book CDs and players

-The Japanese launch was followed in March 1983 by the introduction of CD players and discs to Europe and North America (where CBS Records released sixteen titles).
+The Japanese launch was followed in March 1983 by the introduction of CD players and discs to Europe and North America (where CBS Records released 16 titles).
 This event is often seen as the "Big Bang" of the digital audio revolution.
 The new audio disc was enthusiastically received, especially in the early-adopting classical music and audiophile communities, and its handling quality received particular praise.
 As the price of players gradually came down, and with the introduction of the portable Walkman, the CD began to gain popularity in the larger popular and rock music markets.
 The first artist to sell a million copies on CD was Dire Straits, with their 1985 album Brothers in Arms.
-The first major artist to have his entire catalogue converted to CD was David Bowie, whose 15 studio albums were made available by RCA Records in February 1985, along with four greatest hits albums.
+The first major artist to have his entire catalog converted to CD was David Bowie, whose 15 studio albums were made available by RCA Records in February 1985, along with four greatest hits albums.
 In 1988, 400 million CDs were manufactured by 50 pressing plants around the world.